The Hidden Child: Plot

 This is regarded as one of the more plot-driven novels in the series, with more emphasis on the story.
 Erika wants to write a 'great book' so Patrik goes on paternity leave to look after their baby while Erika writes her book.
 However, she becomes distracted by the discovery of her late mother's wartime diaries and a Nazi medal and consults with a local World War II historian.
 However, shortly after her visit, he is brutally murdered and it becomes clear that the past is still very much a part of some people's lives.
 The plot focuses on the discovery of a child's blood-spattered dress plus other memorabilia.
 Who would murder so cold-bloodedly to bury secrets so ancient?

-It soon becomes a masterfully interwoven plot of neo-Nazi Swedish politics, old friends with old secrets, ex-wives coming back into play, and a poor Patrik trying desperately to balance his role as a new father and his desire to help his fellow detectives.
+It soon becomes an interwoven plot of neo-Nazi Swedish politics, old friends with old secrets, ex-wives coming back into play, and a poor Patrik who is trying desperately to balance his role as a new father and his desire to help his fellow detectives.

 By way of a side-theme, the local police station's chief, Mellberg is talked into reluctantly adopting a stray dog, finding that this leads to a meeting with another dog-owner (and salsa teacher) who happens to be the mother of his new detective, Paula Morales, both of whom are immigrants to Sweden from Chile.
 This provides a counterpoint to the increasingly sordid facts being unearthed in the search for the murderer.